 Watershed algorithm is based on extracting sure background and foreground and then using markers will make watershed run and detect the exact boundaries.
-This algorithm generally helps in detecting touching and overlapping objects in image.
+This algorithm generally helps in detecting touching and overlapping objects in an image.

-For markers, it can be user defined like manually clicking and getting the coordinates for markers and also using some defined algorithms such as thresholding or any morphological operations.
+For markers, it can be user defined by manually clicking and getting the coordinates for markers and also using some defined algorithms such as thresholding or any morphological operations.
 Due to the presence of noise, we can’t apply watershed algorithms directly.

 Let’s dive into the limitation of contour detection.